kybernetikos/pepito-config/README.md

 It should be a drop in replacement for a typical keyboard.
 I don't want to have to do customization on the computers I connect it to.

-The left hand pad will be used a lot with the mouse on the right hand, so there are some combos for keys likely to be used with the mouse.
+The left hand pad will be used a lot with the mouse on the right hand, so it needs to have access to more of the kinds of keys that will be used with the mouse.

-Where I'm considering trying something unusual, or am not sure exactly how I will want to use it, I'm not afraid of including multiple keys for the same thing so that I can try them out and see what works best.
-I like having the 0 key in two places.

 ## Roads not taken

 I tried some momentary tap layers, but I was too likely to trigger them due to bad keying and being in the wrong layer is pretty annoying, so I've switched back to momentary layers.

 I originally had a tap dance for shift to caps lock, but hammering shift is an important intellij shortcut so I've removed it.
+Since I hardly ever use caps lock, it's now quite a strange combo.
+I haven't given myself a caps word key, but that might be a nice option.

 ## Changes from the original

-Layers are qwerty, number/navigation, symbols, function/mouse/bluetooth, and then artsey layers for the left hand.
+Layers are qwerty, number/navigation, symbols, function/mouse/bluetooth, plover and then artsey layers for the left hand.
+The plover layer ideally would use plover hid, but that's complicated to set up, at the moment it just contains a keylayout that works well with plover and the enable/disable combo on the escape key.
 The artsey layers are an experiment.

 ![layouts.png](./img/layouts.png)